betogcf/Dell5400Hackintosh/README.md

 Based on OpenCore version 0.9.5

-**WARNING:** This repository uses macOS 13 Ventura; Generate your own SMBIOS using GenSMBIOS; Dortania's Install Guide teaches both the basics and advanced techniques, so make use of it.
+**WARNING:** This repository is only for macOS 13 Ventura; Generate your own SMBIOS using GenSMBIOS; Dortania's Install Guide teaches both the basics and advanced techniques, so make use of it.

 ## About my Mac